Best Restaurants on the Beach in Phuket

 3. Restaurants on the Beach in Kamala

 Kamala Beach has a lot of restaurants, bars and local food vendors lined up along the central part of the beach.
-At the contrary of other beaches, restaurants here are shops build with concrete so while the views are strikingly beautiful, the feeling might be a little less exotic than in Kata or Bangtao beach.
+At the contrary of other beaches, restaurants here are shops build with concrete so while the views are magnificent, the feeling might be a little less exotic than in Kata or Bangtao beach.
 Here too it is difficult to predict which will be open or closed on the day you arrive but overall this part of the beach is doing well.
-There is a little concrete path between the restaurants, and the beach but the thing blends so well, it’s a fantastic place to relax.
+There is a little concrete path between the restaurants and the beach, but the thing blends so well, it’s a fantastic place to relax.
 Those beach restaurants are a great place to have your holiday breakfast!
 It’s affordable, and the view of the blue ocean is unbeatable.
 There are many names, and it’s a little difficult to recommend one in particular.

 Photos of Kamala Restaurants on the Beach

 Bangtao Beach used to have some famous seafood restaurants built on the beach, but those are long gone.
 In recent years, restaurants owners adapted to the land restrictions and found new ways to serve lunch or dinner on the beach.
 Since then, business is flourishing, and there must be at least ten restaurants lined up next to the Outrigger Resort!

 Those restaurants and bars are quite cheap, all made of bamboo and palm roofs in the shade of Casuarina trees.
 Just go there and pick any, ultimately they are more or less serving the same food, each with their speciality.
 Those restaurants are really on the sand and just as expected; there are a lot of reggae bars nearby to relax before and after dinner.

 For a while, the only option was to dine at Casuarina Restaurant at the Dusit Thani Resort but it, of course, being a 5-star hotel it is more expensive than local restaurants.